Chantilly Lace (film)

 Chantilly Lace is a 1993 American made-for-television drama film shot in Sundance, Utah, for the Showtime Network and eventually released on video via Columbia TriStar Home Entertainment.
 The film was directed by Linda Yellen and features dialogue that was largely improvised by its ensemble cast.
 It had its television premiere on Showtime on July 18, 1993.

 Plot

 Several female friends gather at a Colorado Rockies vacation home over the course of a year.
 The women include Natalie, a film critic who is turning 40, as well as Hannah, an artist who is married to Natalie’s ex-husband.
-There is also Val, a woman in an unhappy marriage, and Val’s younger sister Elizabeth, who brings along her photojournalist friend Anne.
+There is also Val, a woman in an unhappy marriage, and Val’s closeted lesbian younger sister Elizabeth, who brings along her photojournalist friend Anne.
 Rounding out the group are Maggie, a nun who is having a crisis of faith, and Rheza, a recent divorcée.

 During the story, the group meets three times, with the first occasion being a celebration of Natalie's 40th birthday.
 The second occasion is to celebrate one's engagement, while the third gathering is to grieve one’s death.
 Throughout the gatherings, secrets are divulged, tensions are rehashed, and friendships are tested and reaffirmed.